 The schedule is dependent on obtaining access from the City of Buffalo and Waterfront School representatives.
-The three proposed sampling locations and permanent wells (MW-09 and MW-11) are situated on the City of Buffalo/school property.
+The three proposed sampling locations and permanent wells (MW-03, MW-09, and MW-11) are situated on the City of Buffalo/school property.
 After access is obtained, field work can begin in approximately two weeks.
+The investigation report will be submitted to NYSDEC within 3 weeks after receipt of the laboratory data.
+The focused AAR will be submitted to NYSDEC within 4 weeks after submittal of the investigation report.